astronomer/docs/astro/manage-deployments-as-code.md

         webserver_url:
 ```

-The following sections in this guide include information about each key and value within these sections in the template file.
+Read the following sections to learn about each available key and value in the template file.

 #### `deployment.environment_variables`